carpentries/instructor-training/06-peerInstruction.md

 We said earlier that clearing up novices' misconceptions is more important than imparting "mere information".
 However,
-we also said that when novices misunderstand something, they can all misunderstand it differently.
+we also said that when novices misunderstand something, they can each misunderstand it differently.
 How can one instructor clear up the different misconceptions of forty or four hundred people at a time?

 No matter how good a teacher you are, you can only pitch a lesson at